karthu0301/tp/docs/DeveloperGuide.md

 # VitaBook Developer Guide

-**VitaBook** is a **desktop application for freelance nutritionists** to manage patient profiles, dietary information, and follow-ups efficiently.
+**VitaBook** is a **desktop application for freelance nutritionists** based in Singapore to manage patient profiles, dietary information, and follow-ups efficiently.
-Built for speed and efficiency, VitaBook integrates a powerful **Command Line Interface (CLI)** with a clean.
-**Graphical User Interface (GUI)**, allowing you to quickly retrieve and update patient records while on the go.
+Built for speed and efficiency, VitaBook integrates a powerful **Command Line Interface (CLI)** with a clean **Graphical User Interface (GUI)**, allowing you to quickly retrieve and update patient records while on the go.

 This Developer Guide provides in-depth documentation on how VitaBook is designed and implemented.